Buckinghamshire-Digital-Service/buckinghamshire-council/docs/index.md

 - This project uses a custom implementation of [Wagtail's form builder](https://docs.wagtail.org/en/stable/reference/contrib/forms/index.html), located in the `bc.forms` app.
 It adds a new management command called `stale_submissions` which is meant to be run daily on the server (with its `--delete` flag).
 This command will delete submissions for forms which are configured for it.

+- It also comes with a custom `EmbeddedFormBlock` streamfield block that lets editors embed forms from a `FormPage` inside another page.

 ## Contributing

 To contribute to this project, please review the [notes on contributing](./contributing.md).